und3rsc0rd/product-monitor/README.md

 we use this in a staff-only channel on [underscord](https://discord.gg/UeWkrt7XTD)! it's private because the main author (Sadie) does not trust that her code won't fuck up at some point. web scraping is also inherently fragile - if a website layout changes too drastically, this code WILL break. this monitor is just to keep us alert in case any of us miss something!

-powered by GitHub Actions and pure Node.js (no dependencies... yet?). depends on a `DISCORD_WEBHOOK_URL` repository secret - if you want to run this locally, create an environment variable instead.
+powered by GitHub Actions and pure Node.js (no dependencies... yet?). depends on a `DISCORD_WEBHOOK_URLS` repository secret - if you want to run this locally, create an environment variable instead.

 ## license
 ```